 Pathologists' Assistant field

 We accepted our first students in the fall of 2020.
-We will publish student certification, graduation and placement rate outcomes once we have them.
+Their results were:

 If you graduate from our program, you will be eligible to take the Canadian Certification Council of Pathologists’ Assistants (CCCPA) certification exam.

 We are currently working toward full accreditation by the National Accreditation Agency for Clinical Laboratory Sciences (NAACLS).
 We have achieved the “serious applicant status” with NAACLS and you will be eligible to take the American Society of Clinical Pathology Pathologists’ Assistant (PA (ASCP)) certification exam upon graduation.

 A Pathologists’ Assistant is a highly trained healthcare professional who provides various services in surgical and autopsy pathology under the direction and supervision of a certified pathologist.

 - laboratory operations (regulatory, quality improvement, management activities, education, and research).

 You will often work in a hospital, Forensic Services office, or other laboratory in a private or university setting.